deckarep/ziglang-set/README.md

 Zig currently [does not have](https://github.com/ziglang/zig/issues/6919) a built-in, general purpose Set data structure at this point in time.
 Until it does, try this!

+Rationale: It may be common knowledge that a dictionary or map or hashset can be used as a set where the value is basically void.
+While this is true, there's a lot to think about in terms of supporting all the common set operations in a performant and correct way and there's no good reason why a common module for this can't exist.
+After studying the Zig stdlib, I'm hoping this implementation can fill that gap and provide some value.

 #

 This module offers a Set implementation built in the same vein and spirit of the other data structures within the Zig standard library.
 This is my attempt to model one that can get better over time and grow with community interest and support.
 See a problem, file a bug!
 Or better yet contribute and let's build the best implementation together.